Jacob-Friesen/obscurejs/README.md

 * [selfRegeneration.js](http://obscurejavascript.tumblr.com/post/139742651734/object-self-regeneration-in-javascript): How an object can regenerate itself.
 This is useful when the object constructor is lost.
 * [stub.js](http://obscurejavascript.tumblr.com/post/137969738765/simple-asynchronous-javascript-stubs): A simple one function method of stubbing functions including asynchronous ones.
 * [stringify.js](http://obscurejavascript.tumblr.com/post/143697853679/pretty-printing-in-javascript): How to use stringify to pretty print JavaScript objects in a customizable way.
+* [quickObj.js](#): A recursive function to quickly create high depth objects for unit and other tests.
 * [void.js](http://obscurejavascript.tumblr.com/post/138877228983/void-in-javascript): Uses of the void keyword.
 Best understood in conjunction with the blog post in this case.
 * [zipObj.js](http://obscurejavascript.tumblr.com/post/142586570436/zipping-objects-in-javascript): A function that maps a list of keys to a list of values.
 This shows an example of why that is important.